hiylx/icera1n/Guides/jailbreaking.md

  - **Step 3.** Choose palera1n
  - **Step 4.** Choose palera1n rootless
  - **Step 5.** Let it do its thing
- - **Step 5.1** If your device has an a9 chip it might hang on the line Booting PongoOS.
+ - **Step 5.1** If your device has an a9x chip or older it might hang on the line Booting PongoOS.
 To fix this, press Ctrl + C then repeat steps 1, 3 and 4
  - **Step 6.** Once your device boots,unlock it
  - **Step 7.** Open palera1n app
  - **Step 8.** Choose Sileo